Deaf, DeafBlind, DeafDisabled, Hard of Hearing

 Sign Language Interpreters

 If the American Sign Language (ASL) interpreter, who is hearing, is having difficulty understanding the child, consider using a Certified Deaf Interpreter (CDI).
-A CDI is a Deaf interpreter who is specially trained in adapting to an individual’s mode of communication, especially young children who are not yet fluent in ASL.
-CDIs can also help interpret “home” sign, foreign sign language, or just gesturing, and can aid the hearing ASL interpreter greatly in communication.
+As noted earlier, a CDI is specially trained in adapting to an individual’s mode of communication, especially young children who are not yet fluent in ASL.

 However, having multiple interpreters present, as well as the interviewer, can be overwhelming for the child, particularly when talking about a traumatic situation.
 The child may shut down.
 Take more time for rapport building, slow the pace, and consider meeting more than once.